-Add a Cloud Key-Value Store to Your App: A Free Alternative to DynamoDB
+Add Key-Value Store to Your App: A Free Alternative to DynamoDB

 This tutorial will show you how to use Puter.js to add a key-value store to your web application, providing a free alternative to Amazon DynamoDB.
 With Puter.js, you can easily store and retrieve data without worrying about setting up a backend or managing a database.